g-hor/united_stats_of_america/README.md

 # State Stats
 ## Background
-State Stats is a heat map tool that presents the user with various mental health statistics by state for the United States of America.
-Even with previous knowledge of statistics, interpretation of the figures and values are still masked by technical jargon.
-This is a tool that is designed to demystify mental health and spread awareness about serious issues that affect as much as roughly 27% of an entire population.
-Many data visualizations do not offer an intuitive interface for the average person to view aggregate data from clinical trials.
+United Stats of America is a choropleth map tool that presents the user with various mental health statistics by state for the U.S.A.
+Even with prior knowledge of statistics, interpretation of the figures and values is still hindered by technical jargon.
+This is a tool that is designed to demystify mental health concerns and spread awareness about serious issues that affect as much as one in four people.

 ## Functionality & MVPs
-In State Stats, users will be able to:
+In United Stats of America, users will be able to:

 * view affected populations of mental health statistics through color schemes
-* select different mental health statistics
+* select different categories mental health statistics
-* toggle between viewing the state's raw population count for the selected condition and a proportional (percent) value for the selected condition
+* view a selected state's raw population count for the selected condition and a proportional (percent) value for the selected condition
 * zoom in and view state-specific data by clicking on individual states